Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 • Data: Any vendors that process or store sensitive data, financial information, or network traffic need extra scrutiny.

-• Privacy: Any vendors that gather, analyze, transmit, or otherwise process the data of EU residents must meet strict GDPR standards.
+• Privacy: Any vendors that gather, analyze, transmit, or otherwise process the personal data of individuals in the EU/EEA must meet strict GDPR standards.

 • Compliance: Any vendors that impact your regulatory compliance posture (e.g., HIPAA Business Associates) should automatically require a more in-depth risk assessment.